apache/apisix-ingress-controller/docs/en/latest/monitoring.md

 ### Prometheus Spec

-If everything works fine, the `Status/Targets` page of Promethes Web UI will show the APISIX service monitor.
+If everything works fine, the `Status > Targets` page of Promethes Web UI will show the APISIX service monitor.
 If your don't see it, you should make sure Prometheus is watching the `ServiceMonitor` resource we created.

 By default, the `Prometheus` resource created by the helm chart `kube-prometheus-stack` is as follows.